hsw28/data_analysis/hannah-in-use/README.txt

-findrip.m: takes eeg data from gh_debuffer, filters it in ripple band, does a hilbert transformation, and returns times of ripple peaks getHeaderGains.m: gets gains from eeg file after opening with mwlopen
-gh_debuffer: imports an ARTE .eeg file oat2pos.n: imports OATE position csv made from extract_pos_no_HD_Arte. uses the same x and y value for front and back LEDs
+findrip.m: takes eeg data from gh_debuffer, filters it in ripple band, does a hilbert transformation, and returns times of ripple peaks getHeaderGains.m: gets gains from eeg file after opening with mwlopen gh_debuffer.m: imports an ARTE .eeg file oat2pos.m: imports OATE position csv made from extract_pos_no_HD_Arte. uses the same x and y value for front and back LEDs mua_rate.m: finds rate of MUA, outputs as number of spikes per time bin

 OTHER
 extract_OATpos.py: extracts position from oate into a csv file. use this for importing to matlab